The Legendrian knot complement problem: Dehn Surgery

+For nullhomologous knots $K$ (i.e.\ knots that bounds a compact so-called \textbf{Seifert surface}) there is a preferred longitude, the so-called \textbf{surface longitude} $\lambda_s$, obtained from $K$ by pushing it into the direction of some Seifert surface.
+If we express the slope $r$ with respect to the surface longitude $\lambda_s$, i.e. $r=p\mu+q\lambda_s$, then the rational number $p/{q}\in\Q\cup\{\infty\}$ is called the \textbf{(topological) surgery coefficient}.
+And in fact, it is easy to show that for a slope $r=p\mu+q\lambda$ (and a given longitude $\lambda$) the surgered manifold $M_K(r)$ is already determined by the rational number $p/q\in\Q\cup\{\infty\}$ (see for example~\cite[Section~9.G]{R}).
+From now on, depending on the context, we will denote by $r$ the slope or the corresponding surgery coefficient.

-\begin{ex}[Surgeries along the unknot] \\ I want to describe surgeries along the unknot $U$ in $S^3$.
-In this case there is a special longitude on $\partial(\nu U)$.
-To see this observe that the exterior $S^3\setminus \mathring{\nu U}$ is again homeomorphic to a solid torus $S^1\times D^2$, this corresponds to the trivial genus-$1$ Heegaard splitting of $S^3$ (see for example \cite[Example~8.5.]{PS}).
+\begin{ex}[Surgeries along the unknot] We want to describe surgeries along the unknot $U$ in $S^3$.
+Observe that the exterior $S^3\setminus \mathring{\nu U}$ is again homeomorphic to a solid torus $S^1\times D^2$, this corresponds to the trivial genus-$1$ Heegaard splitting of $S^3$ (see for example~\cite[Example~8.5.]{PS}).
 Write